Fuel ReviewsAverage6 min read

 loseit screenshot

-If you can tune out the relentless Premium push — discount timers, persistent banners, nudges baked into every surface — Lose It! is genuinely one of the more pleasant calorie-logging experiences available.
-The design is clean, the food search is fast, and the onboarding doesn't ask much of you.
-The problem is that the two things that actually determine whether a tracker is useful — database accuracy and sustainable motivation — are exactly where Lose It! runs into trouble.
-A crowd-sourced database means entries are only as reliable as whoever submitted them, and a progress UX built around legacy "records" can actively work against the people trying to move forward.
+If you can tune out the relentless Premium push, the discount timers, the persistent banners, and the nudges baked into every surface, Lose It! is genuinely one of the more pleasant calorie-logging experiences available.
+The design is clean, the food search is fast, and the onboarding does not ask much of you.
+The trouble is that the three things that actually determine whether a tracker is useful, database accuracy, AI logging quality, and sustainable motivation, are exactly where Lose It! runs into trouble.
+A crowd-sourced database means entries are only as reliable as whoever submitted them, the Snap It camera misidentifies roughly one in three photos according to the ai-food-tracker.com benchmark, and a progress UX built around legacy records can actively work against the people trying to move forward.

 Fuel replaces the database problem at the root.
-There's no crowd-sourced entry to misplace a decimal or choose the wrong unit — you log by photo, text, or voice and correct with natural language until the result is right.
-The tracking layer is part of a coaching architecture: a live daily health score, a personalized morning recap, and a weekly review with an explicit action plan give you a multi-touchpoint feedback loop that goes well beyond "you hit your calories today."
-Micronutrient targets are first-class from day one, not a paywall upgrade.
-The free tier includes one full weekly coaching cycle so you can experience what Lose It!'s timer banners are trying to sell you — without a timer.
+There is no crowd-sourced entry to misplace a decimal or pick the wrong unit.
+You log by photo, label, voice, or text, and you correct with natural language until the result is right.
+The portion swing on a single plate matters, and a ±22% Snap It error on a 600 kcal meal is a 264 kcal range that a Fuel user resolves in a sentence.
+The tracking layer is part of a coaching architecture.
+A live daily health score with five-dimensional breakdowns, a personalized morning recap, and an in-depth weekly review with an explicit action plan give you a multi-touchpoint feedback loop that goes well beyond hit your calories today.
+Macro and micronutrient targets are first-class from day one, not a paywall upgrade, and the free tier includes a full weekly coaching cycle so you can experience the loop without a discount timer.

 App Store reviews